11014067/Heuristieken/README.md

 create electricity through solar panels and need to store that in a battery.
 These batteries are collective and spread through the neighborhood, connected to the houses by electricity cables.
-Given the location of the houses, the goal of this problem is to find the shortest way to connect each house to a battery or the lowest price to connect this neighborhood.
+Given the location of the houses, the goal of this problem is to the lowest price to connect this neighborhood, given certain prices for cable and batteries.

 ## Getting Started